todhm/Carnd_p2/README.md

 | Right of way at next. | Right of way at next.   						|

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 60%.
+The model was able to correctly guess 3 of the 5 traffic signs, which gives an accuracy of 60%.
-Although It show us the much worse result than german traffic dataset.
-We need further investigation more bigger traning set.
+It is much worse than the old test-set result.
 #### 3. Predicted Probabilty on test data set
 ![alt text][image9]

+* We can verify that our model classify correctly  keep left image, Right of way at the next intersection image and stop image

+* My model give wrong answer on RoundaboutMandatory as 30 km/h limit image but it also consider original correct answer with high probability

+* Our model is completly wrong on the speed 60 km/h limit sign

 * We can verify that our model get wrong answer on image which have getty images label.
 We can verify that the part which human's ignore can make crucial difference to the model.

-* It will be limit of our model
+* The part behind label might take crucial point to classify image.

 ### Mistake I made.